 Organism First Choice Treatment Second Choice Treatment Erysipelas (Erysipelothrix rhusiopathiae) Amoxicillin at 20 mg/kg liveweight for 3-5 days can be used in chicken and turkey breeders and broilers.
 Chlortetracycline at 60 mg/kg bodyweight for 3-5 days.
-Spotty liver disease (Campylobacter hepaticus) Refer to Diseases of the digestiv e tract Chlamydia psittaci Refer to Diseases of the respirat ory system Fowl cholera (Pasteurella multocida) Refer to Diseases of the respirat ory system Escherichia coli (colibacillosis) Do not treat with antibiotics in most cases of colibacillosis.
+Spotty liver disease (Campylobacter hepaticus) Refer to Diseases of the digestive tract Chlamydia psittaci Refer to Diseases of the respiratory system Fowl cholera (Pasteurella multocida) Refer to Diseases of the respiratory system Escherichia coli (colibacillosis) Do not treat with antibiotics in most cases of colibacillosis.
 Instead try to investigate and correct the root cause.
 Colibacillosis in young birds can be treated with lincomycin-spectinomycin at 100 g combined antibiotic activity/200 L of drinking water.

-If treatment is undertaken, in young birds trimethoprim/sulphonamide combinations can occasionally have a beneficial impact on early omphalitis/yolk sac infection.
-Treat with trimethoprim/sulphadiazine at a dose rate of 25 mg sulphadiazine/kg and 5 mg trimethoprim/kg per day for 3-5 days if the birds are less than 2 weeks old, or 12.5 mg sulphadiazine/kg and 2.5 mg trimethoprim/kg per day for 3-5 days if the birds are older than 2 weeks of age.
-Colibacillosis in older birds can be treated with chlortetracycline at 60 mg/kg liveweight for 3-5 days, depending on the severity of the clinical signs.
-In older birds amoxicillin can be used at 20 mg/kg liveweight for 3-5 days in broilers with respiratory colibacillosis or birds with reproductive tract colibacillosis.
-Staphylococcus aureus Refer to Diseases of the locomot tory system The same of Riemerella anatipestifer Refer to Diseases of the respirat ory system Salmonella species Refer to Diseases of the digestiv e tract
+Staphylococcus aureus If treatment is undertaken, in young birds trimethoprim/sulphonamide combinations can occasionally have a beneficial impact on early omphalitis/yolk sac infection.
+Treat with trimethoprim/sulphadiazine at a dose rate of 25 mg sulphadiazine/kg and 5 mg trimethoprim/kg per day for 3- 5 days if the birds are less than 2 weeks old, or 12.5 mg sulphadiazine/kg and 2.5 mg trimethoprim/kg per day for 3- 5 days if the birds are older than 2 weeks of age.
+In older birds amoxicillin can be used at 20 mg/kg liveweight for 3-5 days in broilers with respiratory colibacillosis.
+Refer to Diseases of the locomotory system Staphylococcus aureus Refer to Diseases of the locomotory system Riemerella anatipestifer Refer to Diseases of the respiratory system Salmonella species Refer to Diseases of the digestive tract

-^{}CCD Amoxicillin Trihydrate for Poultry (APVMA # 36443) is currently the only amoxicillin formulation with a NIL day WHP for eggs.
+CCD Amoxicillin Trihydrate for Poultry (APVMA # 36443) is currently the only amoxicillin formulation with a NIL day WHP for eggs.
 However, it does have a 14 days export egg WHP.